parad0x25/KaninPHP/README.md

-# KaninPHP v1.0
+# KaninPHP v0.0.1

-KaninPHP is a new framework for php build-in many open source. since the KaninPHP are my first public framework. its a open source..
+KaninPHP is a new framework for php build-in many open source. since the KaninPHP are my first public framework. its a open source.
+Kanin is base on MVC Framework.